 - Organizing contests and offering rewards or prizes

 Nonetheless, labor costs involved in organizing such activities cannot be deducted.
-Actually, you need to pay a certain amount of money to record it as advertising expense.
+Actually, you need to pay a certain amount of money to record it as an advertising expense.

-Merchandize distributed as part of promotional activities (pens, diary, key chains, caps, t-shirt etc) can also be deducted.
+Merchandize distributed as part of promotional activities (pens, diary, key chains, caps, t-shirt, etc) can also be deducted.
 However, there is a restricted amount of money for each individual that can be deducted under this category.

 What cannot be included in advertising tax deductions?

 There are several expenses incurred in the process of advertising and promotions.
 While most of them can be deducted, some need to be excluded: